In this article, we’ll outline a more traditional approach to budgeting for Agile Software Development.

-What is an Agile Software Development Budget Estimate, and why is it so Important?
+What Is is an Agile Software Development Budget Estimate?

-When considering your budget, there are two important things to keep in mind:
+When considering your budget, there are two crucial things to keep in mind:

-- The project scope, or the number of features you request, should be very limited in most cases.
-Many features that are initially thought of as “necessary” are not actually key parts of the application.
-Therefore, it’s important to think through your features carefully and choose only the important ones.
+- The project scope, or the number of features you request, should be minimal in most cases.
+Many features that are initially thought of as “necessary” are not actually critical parts of the application.
+Therefore, it’s essential to think through your features carefully and choose only the important ones.

 - Software development is never complete.
-There will always be new features, functionality, bugs, improvements and security updates that business owners and developers will need to address.
-If a budget and clear goals are not set in advance and updated as necessary, then the software product or project may become a constant drain on company funds.
+There will always be new features, new functionalities, bugs, improvements, and security updates.
+If you don’t set up the budget at the beginning and define the project goals, then the software project may become a constant drain of company funds.

 Let’s look at the main approaches to software development budget estimation:

 - Cost-of-time (a.k.a. “top-down”) estimation: Initially, you may ask your internal development team or software advisor how long it will take to develop a specific target functionality.
 You may then multiply this time by the average cost of engineers.
-This approach is inefficient because it forces you to add in all non-development activities and expenses as a percentage of the development costs.
-However, this approach will still give you at least some idea of your project’s financial needs.
+This calculation will give you a rough idea of how much you need for the development process.
+Don’t forget to count all the non-development activities!

-- Impact and potential profit estimation: At first, you may estimate how much profit the application will generate and then, from that, develop an idea of how much you should spend on it.
+- Impact and potential profit estimation: At first, you may estimate how much profit the application will generate so you can get an idea of how much you should spend on it.
 In such a case, agile software development would work best because it allows you to iterate your application until it matches your budget estimate.

 - Comparison estimation: An application’s budget can be roughly estimated if the number of features and the complexity of the application are comparable to some existing application.
 However, this method may only work if you have significant experience and more than one application to compare.
 Otherwise, this could very well end up being as good as a guess.

-A prototype is a semi-functional graphical representation of a potential product that offers an overall look and user flow for examination before any real development begin.
-Prototypes often look so natural and complete that they can be handed off to a potential user for feedback!
+Thanks to the prototype, clients love this approach because they get to see how an app looks and feels like.
+A prototype is a semi-functional graphical representation of a potential product that offers an overall look and user flow for examination before any real development begins.
+Prototypes often look so natural and complete that they can be handed off to a potential user for the feedback!

 By the end of the discovery cycle, the following items are delivered to the client: